arbhoj/LVP-ConfigureDisks/README.md

 This repository contains a script that can be used to create disks to be consumed by LocalVolumeProvisioner used by most DKP deployments.
 It requires a raw disk `>250G` to be attached to all the workder nodes.

 # Pre-requisites:
-- This method uses linux logicvolumes and thus requires the lvm2 module to be installed on the worker nodes where this will be execures
+- This method uses linux logicalvolumes and thus requires the lvm2 module to be installed on the worker nodes where this will be execures
 - The commands run here need a user with privilege escalation capability

 > Note: The partition postfix for a raw disk (i.e. the dynamically generated postfix for name of the partition created when running fdisk) varies based on the disk type. e.g. for some running fdisk on a disk named `sdh` will create a partition named `sdh1` while some disk types will create a partition named `sdhp1`.
 This script uses the latter i.e. `p1` as the postfix.
 Change the value of `PART_POSTFIX` variable to change this behavior.